AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphql-optimization.md

 You can also use paging to reduce the initial result set; especially if your requests do not use any filtering and sorting.

-If you filter or sort on nested fragments, paginated queries can still be slow, as AEM still needs to load the entire set of fragments sharing the top-level model into memory.
-Therefore, the same rules for filtering (as mentioned above) apply.
+If you filter or sort on nested fragments, paginated queries can still be slow, as AEM may still need to load larger amounts of fragments into memory.
+Therefore, if you combine filtering and paging, consider the rules for filtering (as mentioned above).

 For paging, sorting is equally important, as paginated results are always sorted - either in an explicit or an implicit way.